Your complete guide to the Dubai dress code for both women and men, all year round.

 It follows then that if you’re invited to someone’s home for iftar, show up on time and dressed modestly with your shoulders and knees covered.
 Women can wear a maxi dress with sleeves, or a top or shirt with a long skirt, pants or jeans that aren’t ripped.
 Men can wear a shirt or collared t-shirt with jeans or trousers (no shorts or ripped jeans).

-If you’re a Dubai resident, I’d love to hear if you’d add something to this list.
+If you’re a Dubai resident, I’d love to hear if you’d add something to this list or your own tips on what to wear in Dubai.
 If you’ve visited Dubai, I’d love to know if you found it easy to dress right.
-If you’re visiting Dubai soon and have questions, feel free to ask and I’ll do my best to help.
+If you’re visiting Dubai soon and have questions on how to dress in Dubai, feel free to ask and I’ll do my best to help.

 This post contains affiliate links.
 If you buy any items using these links, I get a small commission at no extra cost to you.